Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/video-artifacts.md

 *Mosquito Noise[^2]*

 In Blu-ray encodes,
-the only ringing you’ll be likely to see is upscaling methods such as Lanczos and sharp Bicubic variants, or possibly from badly done sharpening.
+the only ringing you'll be likely to see is upscaling methods such as Lanczos and sharp Bicubic variants, or possibly from badly done sharpening.
-This is because ringing is primarily a compression artifact, and BDs are generally high bitrate, and even bad BDs don’t tend to ring much.
+This is because ringing is primarily a compression artifact, and BDs are generally high bitrate, and even bad BDs don't tend to ring much.

 Thus, you are much more likely to see ringing in low bitrate webrips and MPEG2 TV captures.